EBT SNAP food stamps welfare

 Bring with you your passport, form I-94 (if you did not receive I-94 at the border, you can print it online), a proof of residence in your county (any official letter showing your name and address, a utility bill in your name, a rental agreement, or a letter from the owner of the house saying that you live there), and your Social Security Number.
 If you do not yet have a Social Security Number, bring proof that you have applied for it, such as a receipt from the Social Security Administration or a copy of form I-765 with a Receipt Notice confirming its acceptance by USCIS .

-If you were not interviewed at the social services upon submitting your application, look out for a call from a social worker who will conduct a phone interview with you.
+If you were not interviewed at the agency upon submitting your application, look out for a call from a social worker who will conduct a phone interview with you.

 All welfare agencies provide interpreters.
 Request an interpreter in the office or at the beginning of the telephone interview if you don’t speak English.